klipsey/Henry-Tutorial-Bonus/README.md

 https://www.youtube.com/watch?v=9dZjcFW3BRY&t=513s

 ## Henry Tutorial Rigging Guide:

 https://github.com/ArcPh1r3/HenryTutorial/wiki/Survivor-Model-Tips#rigging

 For animating make sure any walking or sprinting animations have the same leg touch the floor first.
 I was told this is important so I assume you should follow it too.
 If you've made it this far, I don't think you need anymore guides.
-Use google and that noggin of yours to figure anything else out.
+Use Google and that noggin of yours to figure anything else out.

+Tip: ctrl f in the modding discord and type 1 - 2 keywords to find old problems that were answered.

+Tip: Use Unity scripting docs to better manipulate components or gizmos in code.